featuringworksof/portfolio/README.md

 - Experience map of Freelancer.com Messaging

 Skills Employed:
-User Research - Ethnography, User Testing
+- User Research - Ethnography, User Testing
-Build Prototype and Wireframes - Keynote, Sketch 3, Axure RP, Invision and Pixate Stakeholder Interviews
+- Build Prototype and Wireframes - Keynote, Sketch 3, Axure RP, Invision and Pixate
+- Stakeholder Interviews
-Usage Analysis
+- Usage Analysis
--

 ### UX Designer
-Project-based
+**Project-based** <br>
-Entertainment Gateway Group (EGG - Subsidiary of Globe Telecom) March 2014 - July 2014
+**Entertainment Gateway Group (EGG - Subsidiary of Globe Telecom)**<br>
+March 2014 - July 2014
 - Direct report to the Engineering Manager.
 Worked with the Marketing and Engineering teams in defining the business requirements.
 - Provided design direction to a team of 4 iOS engineers, 3 Android engineers, 2 QAs and one graphic designer.